Lok Sabha Election 2019: ‘Rajputs’ vs ‘jats’ contest on cards in Barmer

 Interestingly, prior to the 2014 elections, the BJP had never banked on a Jat candidate.
 The Congress on the other hand has banked on Jat candidates seven times, while fielding Rajput candidates only on two occasions.
 It has also banked on Jain candidates five times.

-However, the BSP has turned the electoral battle into a triangular contest by picking former IPS officer Pankaj Chaudhary, who has served as Jaisalmer SP, as its candidate in the constituency which covers entire Barmer district and half of Jaisalmer district, forming a part of the Thar desert on the Indo-Pak border.
+However, the Bahujan Samaj Party (BSP) has turned the electoral battle into a triangular contest by picking former IPS officer Pankaj Chaudhary, who has served as Jaisalmer SP, as its candidate in the constituency which covers entire Barmer district and half of Jaisalmer district, forming a part of the Thar desert on the Indo-Pak border.

 The BJP is seeking votes in the name of Prime Minister Narendra Modi while the Congress is trying to set a notion that the country's Constitution and democracy are in danger under Modi.
 The BSP candidate is targeting the youth of the state.